This documentation is for a release that is no longer maintained

 -

-channels do not implement event ordering, so two events that are received in the channel at the same time can be delivered to a subscriber in any order. -
+InMemoryChannelchannels do not implement event ordering, so two events that are received in the channel at the same time can be delivered to a subscriber in any order. -

 If a subscriber rejects an event, there are no re-delivery attempts.
 Instead, the rejected event is sent to a

-object if this exists, or is dropped.
+deadLetterSinkobject if this exists, or is dropped.

-When you install Knative Eventing, the following default-ch-webhook
+When you install Knative Eventing, the following default-ch-webhook config map is created automatically in the knative-eventing namespace:

 This config map can specify either a cluster-wide default channel implementation, or a namespace-specific default channel implementation.
 Configuring a namespace-specific default overrides any cluster-wide settings.

-object, a mutating admission webhook adds a set of spec.channelTemplate
+After you create a Channel object, a mutating admission webhook adds a set of spec.channelTemplate properties for the Channel object based on the default channel implementation.

-object with spec.channelTemplate
+Example Channel object with spec.channelTemplate properties

-The channel controller then creates the backing channel instance based on the spec.channelTemplate
+The channel controller then creates the backing channel instance based on the spec.channelTemplate configuration.

-properties cannot be changed after creation, because they are set by the default channel mechanism rather than by the user.
+The spec.channelTemplate properties cannot be changed after creation, because they are set by the default channel mechanism rather than by the user.

-When this mechanism is used, two objects are created: a generic channel, and an InMemoryChannel
+When this mechanism is used, two objects are created: a generic channel, and an InMemoryChannel channel.

-The generic channel acts as a proxy that copies its subscriptions to the InMemoryChannel
+The generic channel acts as a proxy that copies its subscriptions to the InMemoryChannel channel, and sets its status to reflect the status of the backing InMemoryChannel channel.

 Because the channel in this example is created in the default namespace, the channel uses the cluster default, which is InMemoryChannel.

 10.2.2.
-Creating a development channel
+Creating a development channel 复制链接链接已复制到粘贴板!

 Procedure